 What's the risk and how your epilepsy might affect you.

-Making choices about leisure activities
+Making choices about exercise and sport

 Epilepsy is a very individual condition.
 How it affects you may be very different to how it affects someone else.
 Most people with epilepsy live full and active lives, and do the leisure activities that they want to.

 If your seizures are controlled, you may not feel you need to put any safety measures in place.
 If your seizures are not controlled, there may be some simple measures to make an activity safer.
 For example, having someone with you who knows how to help if a seizure happens.

 One way to think about safety is to do a risk assessment.
 This looks at what the possible risks are for anyone doing the activity, what the risks may be for you, and what can be done to make the activity safer.